john-azzaro/Study-Crossfade-Transitions/README.md

 ### Crossfade is pretty straight-forward to implement
 -----
-Other than getting the gallery correctly built, getting a crossfade transition with pure CSS simply requires
+Other than getting the gallery correctly built, getting a crossfade transition with pure CSS simply requires an primary image and a cross-fade image on top (although I wouldnt necessarily say the top since you arent messing with the z-index positioning).
+Just setting the opacity level to 0 and hovering to 1 for image on image or transitioning to shaded background with text is extremely easy to setup.

 </dd>
 </dl>